anna-dor-plumsail/documents-docs/source/document-generation/xlsx/conditionally-clear-cells.rst

     "contacts": null
   }

 We want to clear content of all cells with information about contacts if the :code:`contacts` property is null.
-To do it we need to put tag with `collapse formatter <../common-docx-xlsx/formatters.html#collapse>`_ to each cell that we want to clear.
+To do it we need to put a tag with `collapse formatter <../common-docx-xlsx/formatters.html#collapse>`_ to each cell that we want to clear.
 In our case we will apply formatter to :code:`contacts` property like this:

 .. image:: ../../_static/img/document-generation/xlsx-clear-single-cell-template.png
   :alt: Clear single cell template